aarctan/schedubuddy-web/README.md

+# Schedubuddy
+Thank you for using Schedubuddy.
+This project is still actively maintained, so please report any issues in this repository.
-# schedubuddy-web
+#

-The webapp frontend developed for [schedubuddy](https://schedubuddy.com/) with
+This is the webapp frontend developed for [schedubuddy](https://schedubuddy.com/) with
 [ReactJS](https://reactjs.org/)